vipankumar87/symfony2-on-pagodabox/guides/Symfony 2.3.x on PagodaBox.md

 ```
 If you setup your remote correctly than after pushing you'll see a stream of output on your screen like "Building Infastructure".
 You're watching your app build and deploy!
 Once it's done you should see "Decommisioning Previous Infrastructure" and your prompt will return.
 If your build ends in error, hold tight, we're still configuring things.

-### Git push means deploy
+### Now git push also deploys

-Since we used `git push -u pagoda` above all future pushes will use pagoda by default.
-When you `git push` your master branch to pagoda it will build and deploy your app with the code you just pushed — pretty powerful!
+By using `git push -u pagoda` pagoda became the default remote for that branch so simply doing you `$ git push` (from master) will push changes to pagoda, rebuild and redeploy your app — pretty powerful!

 There are many ways to deploy your app but for our purposes `git push` will be synomous with deploying.
 What's cool is that if your build fails your app won't go down.
 PagodaBox keeps your pervious build running right unitl your new build completes, so there should be basically no downtime.

-### Create a database and grab the credentials
+### Create a database, grab the credentials, set Environment Vars

 Go back to your PagodaBox dashboard and select your app